Radar-Guided Polynomial Fitting for Metric Depth Estimation: Introduction

 However, learning such a flexible transformation is challenging because higher-order polynomials introduce a vast function space with many free parameters.
 Unlike a simple linear fit that relies on only scale and bias terms, polynomial fitting allows for numerous inflection points and nonlinearities.
 This expressiveness can inadvertently lead to harmful non-monotonic transformations---where the relative depth orderings of points are incorrectly reversed---if not properly constrained.
-We address this by introducing a regularization term that enforces the first derivative of the predicted metric depth with respect to the input MDE depth to generally remain close to 1, ensuring that incremental changes in the input MDE depth result in approximately equal changes in the predicted depth within local regions where MDE reconstructs structure with high fidelity.
-In essence, this regularizer encourages a smooth, monotonic transformation, mitigating unstable oscillations that can arise from overfitting high-degree polynomials while still enabling necessary corrections for cross-region misalignments.
+We address this by introducing a regularization term that enforces the predicted metric depth with respect to the input MDE depth to remain approximately monotonically increasing.
+This ensures that incremental changes in the input depth result in proportional changes in the predicted depth within local regions where MDE reconstructs structure up to a relative scale.
+In essence, this regularizer encourages a \textit{piecewise} monotonic transformation, mitigating unstable oscillations that can arise from overfitting high-degree polynomials while still enabling necessary corrections for cross-region misalignments.

-\textbf{Our contributions}: We propose (1) a novel radar-guided depth estimation method that leverages polynomial fitting to transform scaleless MDE predictions into accurate metric depth maps.
-Our approach (2) introduces a fundamental insight: using polynomial coefficients predicted from radar points to enable non-uniform, depth-dependent corrections.
-We present (3) a principled geometric approach, where polynomial transformations naturally introduce inflection points that can correct misalignments between local areas that a global scale-and-shift transformation cannot.
-We design (4) a novel training objective that encourages monotonicity through first-derivative as regularization, ensuring structural consistency while allowing inter-region depth adjustments.
-Finally, (5) extensive experiments on the nuScenes, ZJU-4DRadarCam, and View-of-Delft datasets demonstrate that PolyRad achieves the state of the art, outperforming existing methods by 11.3\%, 54.6\%, and 35.2\%, respectively.
+\textbf{Our contributions}: We propose (1) POLAR, a novel \underline{POL}ynomial fitting method that leverages complementary rad\underline{AR} guidance to transform scaleless monocular depth into accurate metric depth.
+Our approach (2) introduces a fundamental insight: using polynomial coefficients predicted from a learned multimodal representation to enable non-uniform corrections.
+We present (3) a principled geometric formulation, where polynomial transformations introduce inflection points that can correct misalignments between local areas that an affine transformation cannot.
+We design (4) a novel training objective that encourages monotonicity through first-derivative as regularization, preserving local ordinality while allowing cross-region adjustments.
+Finally, (5) extensive experiments demonstrate that POLAR achieves the state of the art in both performance and efficiency, outperforming existing methods by an average of 29.1\% and simultaneously delivering real-time processing of over 40 fps.